to Eric Miller's homepage

 Just as Ozidi cannot rest until his father is set in his proper place, the listeners to this epic, as the spiritual descendants of Ozidi and his father, likewise cannot rest until that father is restored.
 Only when this is done can the father's children (including all members of the community and the listeners present) relax, hold themselves with self-respect, and feel that they have a proper place in the world.
 They need to feel that their past is solid and acknowledged.
 This foundation gives a sense of security and orientation.
 Thus, the existence of each moment throughout the performance, the existence of the performance form, the very existence of the people themselves, are all dependent on the hero of the epic having successfully completed his mission.
 Thus, in helping the epic hero, audience members help to give birth to themselves, to their here-and-now, and to their future.11

-in which audience members are encouraged to engage with the
+about ways in which audience members are encouraged to engage with the

-through identification and roleplaying.
-(I would like to take this opportunity
+presented material through identification and roleplaying.
+(I would like to take this opportunity to

-to take Ozidi in punishment, but Ozidi's mother in her innocence and love
+came to take Ozidi in punishment, but Ozidi's mother in her innocence and

 "Participation Theory": "Participatory Discrepancy"

 In the course of developing on this paper, I have come across the "theory and rhetoric of participation."13 As the subject of participation is central to my consideration of the Ozidi saga, I hope I will be forgiven for presenting this theoretical material, which has sprung from the study of African and African-American music, before proceeding to the text.
 (As mentioned, as I am presently unable to attend, or watch or listen to a recording of a performance of the Ozidi saga, the application of this theory to an actual performance will have to wait for a future date.)

 "Participation theory (is) the necessary complement to Marxism and feminism"(14) in that it promises deliverance from alienation: